 Emergency Medical Services

-All events anticipating 200 guests or more must have an Emergency Medical Services (EMS) team onsite.
+All public events anticipating 200 guests or more must have an Emergency Medical Services (EMS) team onsite.
 This includes indoor and outdoor events.

 The IUAA lot located on the west side of the DeVault Alumni Center has designated university EM-S permit parking during the day and may be used for after‐hours functions.
 We have 4 visitor spaces and 3 ADA spaces that are also available.
 Any large group using the facilities during the day should utilize the parking lot on the north side of 17th Street.
 Any group expecting guests without university permits should notify their guest to park in the parking lot inside Orange Gate 4 (C-Lot), at the Indiana University Memorial Stadium.

 An IUAA Event Coordinator will work closely with the organizer prior to the event to ensure that the event proceeds smoothly and efficiently.

 The presence of an IUAA Event Facilitator is required for all events.
 The Event Facilitator must be present for setup, receipt of deliveries, the event itself, and tear down.
 Receipt of deliveries should be scheduled as a continuous part of the setup time.
 A fee of $15 per hour will be assessed to the User if the presence of a facilitator is necessary.